 Optionally add one or more email addresses to receive notifications when new contact details are submitted through the form - perhaps a Newcomers Pastor.
 Separate multiple email addresses with a comma.

 Optionally add a short Welcome Message that is shown at the top of the form when viewed.
 The message content may depend on whether the form is used in a staffed or unstaffed context, perhaps extending a brief welcome and telling people what will happen when they submit their details using the form.

 While you can't set the order of fields on the form, you can choose which fields are shown on the form and whether those fields are required.
 This list of Fields available on the form will depend on the fields in use in the Address Book module.
 ChurchSuite has several optional fields that you will first need to enable in the Module Options tab before you can make them available on the My Details form.

 Those using multi-site can select the sites people can choose from when completing the form.
 This section will only be surfaced if the Site field has been set available in the previous Fields settings (explained above).
 If only one site is selected, new contacts and children will be added to that site and no site selector is surfaced on the form.
 If multiple sites are selected, a site selector will be included on the form so that newcomers can select a site from those you choose to make available.
-All family members submitted through the form are assigned to the same site - a spouse or child can't be assigned to a different site to the primary contact on the form.
+All family members submitted through the form are assigned to the same site - a spouse or child can't be assigned to a different site than the primary contact on the form.